Learn and explore overseas

 Bachelor of Science (Advanced) student Madeleine Massy-Westroop spent seven months in Singapore as a New Colombo Plan scholarship recipient.
 She studied at the National University of Singapore in for a semester and then completed an internship.

 Maddie completed her undergraduate degree in 2017 and is now studying drug design through a masters degree.

 Exchange programs are generally open to both undergraduate and postgraduate students.
 Some opportunities are limited to specific disciplines or faculty areas.
 Both domestic and international students are encouraged to apply.

 To apply for an exchange, check the eligibility requirements and ensure you are applying within the right round for your desired study period.

-For exchanges, you’ll need to be able to study full time for the duration of your program, and make sure you’re not missing core courses in crucial semesters if you don’t want to extend your program.
+- You will need to be able to study full time for the duration of your program.

 If you are thinking about an exchange, we recommend you come into the faculty office and talk to a student adviser.

-The guidelines for determining whether you are eligible to apply for an overseas exchange arrangement with the Faculty of Sciences are set by both the Global Learning office and the faculty.
+The faculty and the Global Learning office set guidelines for determining whether you are eligible to apply for an overseas exchange program.
 You will be required to meet the requirements of both areas in order to be made an offer.